The Minto Pyramid Principle: A Proven Framework for Crystal Clear Writing

 How to Follow the Minto Pyramid Principle

-1. At the Article Level
+1. At the article level

 Just like a pyramid, your article’s premise, which should be stated in the introduction, will sit at the very top of your article.
 Then, each of your “whats,” or key points, will branch out from your premise.
 Next, the “why,” or your supporting evidence for your takeaways, will branch out from each point.
 Finally, the “how,” or tactical, practical advice for executing the main takeaway, will branch out from each “why.”